Let’s be honest; sources of stress are everywhere.

 Find space inside of your home to relax too, and remind other family members that you need a little me-time occasionally.
 During these times, get a bath, read your Bible, watch TV, engage with your hobbies, and do anything else that will relax you.

-And find other ways to de-stress your life.
+There are other ways to de-stress your life too.
 So, you might spend more time with your family and friends, taking part in activities that promote fun and laughter.
 You might spend more time with God, giving Him all of your cares and worries.
 And you might talk to a counselor if that would be helpful to you, as he or she might help you gain a better perspective on your stressors.

 Today, do something rather than nothing.
 List your stressors and try to tackle them.
 And make time to relax and de-stress, as you will start to feel better if you do.